nperez9/clean-code/README.md

 You can check the documentation of these examples with the Naming things.pdf

-## Structure, format & comments:
+## Structure, format & comments: (/structureAndComments):

-- Bad
+- Bad Comments -> badComments.ts
+- Good Comments -> goodComments.ts